 Samnaun - Amsterdam 950 km 11,0 h

-The starting point for this route is the village of Samnaun.(1800m) Start your route just by walking in the direction of the mountain (towards the South).
-You will automatically come on a marked route, which leads straight to the mountain.
+The starting point for this route is the village of Samnaun (1800m).
+Start your route just by walking in the direction of the mountain (towards the South).
+You will automatically come on a marked trail, which leads straight to the mountain and into the Val Masais valley.

-This route goes through the Maisas valley where the route starts to become a little bit steeper in comparison with the start in Samnaun.
-In the valley you can see, if you’re lucky, marmottes.
-The route stays relatively easy in this part of the ascent.
+The trail leads through the Maisas valley where the route starts to become a little bit steeper in comparison with the start in Samnaun (T2/3).
+Even so, the route stays relatively easy in this part of the ascent.

-You follow the path until you eventually come to a split-up of the road.
+Follow the path until you eventually come to a split-up of the road.
+This is near the end of the Val Masais valley floor.
 The path which goes to the right goes to Stammersjoch, so you have to take a left.
-From this point the route get’s a little steeper and is headed towards the top.
+At this point, the route get’s steeper since it leaves the valley floor up the mountans North Flank.
 During the climb you pass a little lake with red water: the Rooten Seeli.
 (The water gets this color from Algae).

-This part that goes straight to the top will cost you about 4 hours of climbing/hiking.
-At the top there is the possibility to take another route down, just follow the path over the top and on the other side the path goes down again, which eventually comes out on the path to Stammersjoch, which you follow down to get down to the split-up where you passed by on the way up.
+After the Rooten Seeli the routes leaves the North-West Flank of the mountain and arrives at the South ridge of Muttler.
+The trail follows the entire south ridge until you eventually reach the summit.
+This last part, that goes straight to the summit, will take about 1 to 2 hours of climbing/hiking.
+On the summit there is the possibility to take another route down, just follow the trail over the summit ridge and on the other side the trail goes down again (see Map), which eventually comes out on the path to Stammersjoch, which you follow down to get down to the split-up where you passed by on the way up.

-The last part back to Samnaun therefore is the same path you took leaving Samnaun to the top.
+The last part back to Samnaun therefore is the same path you took after leaving Samnaun into the Masias valley.
 The time you need is about 7,5 hours for this trip.
 The route is graded T4

 <----- PS: Check out the route on the MAP at left.